The king of assists: Dazzling De Bruyne shows why new contract is Pep's priority | Goal.com

 Even after a difficult start to the season, Kevin De Bruyne’s creativity remains remarkable.

-His team-mates are proving profligate in front of goal, and he's had his own struggles with fatigue, yet the king of assists already has 10 from just 12 appearances.
+His Manchester City team-mates are proving profligate in front of goal, and he's had his own struggles with fatigue, yet the king of assists already has 10 from just 12 appearances.

 His latest arrived in Saturday's comfortable 2-0 win over Fulham, with De Bruyne setting up a goal for Raheem Sterling before netting one himself from the penalty spot.